LaunchAcademy/fauteuil/readme.md

 **Acceptance Criteria**

-- CHECK IF SIGNED IN
+- X CHECK IF SIGNED IN
 - I want to be able to see the picture (if there is one), the name, and the rating of each chair
 - All ratings on that page are the average of all the ratings from the reviews
 - All posts should be ranked according to their rating
 - Each picture/or name should take me to the show page of that chair so that I can see its details
-- I should be able to search for a specfic chair.
+- X I should be able to search for a specfic chair.
 - I should be able to navigate through the different pages.

 ---